kaapana/kaapana/docs/source/getting_started.rst

 Kaapana is not a ready-to-use software but a toolkit that enables you to build the platform that fits your specific needs.

-The steps described in this guide will build an example :term:`platform`, which is a default configuration and contains many of the typical platform :term:`components<component>`.
+The steps described in this guide will build an example :term:`platform`, which is a default configuration and contains many of the typical platforms :term:`components<component>`.
 This basic platform can be used as a starting-point to derive a customized platform for your specific project.

 Target-system
 -------------